Bartholomey/the_lake_redoubt/julija/the_resignation_part_one.md

 ...

-I point at the shadowy gentleman with my right forefinger: “I could have sworn that you used to be less solid, if solid at all!
+I point at the shadowy gentleman with my right forefinger: “I could have sworn that you used to be less solid, if solid at all!"

-What is going on?”
+What is going on?

 **192**